Strategic storytelling for thrift pieces.

 Outcome

-Our team created a storytelling strategy with actionable tactics to create perpetual excitement over time.
-Our prototype was a customization event.
+Our team developed a storytelling-led retail strategy supported by actionable tactics designed to create sustained excitement over time.
+The concept was prototyped through a live customization event.

 Strategic action